James H. Howard

 The Tigers at Mingaladon knew the enemy was coming and, despite the one-day reprieve, sensed that this Christmas Day was the day they would be back.
 When no alarm sounded throughout the morning, and having lost faith in the R.A.F.'s early warning system, at 9 a.m.
 Arvid Olson sent three pilots up to fly reconnaissance.
 Half-an-hour later George McMillan was stunned by the size of the aerial armada he saw approaching from sixty miles out.
 He radioed Mingaladon just as the R.A.F. sounded the alarm.
 Three more Tigers quickly took off to reinforce McMillan, to be joined later by seven other P-40s.
 Facing these thirteen determined young men was a force of sixty enemy bombers, escorted by twenty fighters.

 Ten miles out the enemy wave split with nearly half of the force turning to bomb Mingaladon, while the remainder zeroed in on what remained of the docks and warehouses of Rangoon.
 In moments the Tigers were diving on the bombers headed for the harbor, five of the big enemy planes falling in flames in the opening rush.
 As Nippon fighters moved in to challenge the Tigers, Chennault's pilots remembered the lessons drilled into them in the preceding months.
-In a dogfight the Japanese fighters could outmaneuver the P-40, and the A.V.G. pilots had been warned to avoid the strong desire to engage man-on-man.
-Instead, they had been instructed to utilize the P-40's two advantages over the enemy airplanes, diving speed and heavy fire power.
+In a dogfight, the Japanese fighters could outmaneuver the P-40, and the A.V.G. pilots had been warned to avoid the strong desire to engage man-on-man.
+Instead, they had been instructed to utilize the P-40's two advantages over the enemy airplanes, diving speed, and heavy firepower.
 On Christmas Day as the veteran air force of the Empire of Japan flew towards Rangoon in their classic formation, the Flying Tigers refused to rise to the bait.
-They dove and fired, enemy bombers falling right and left with each pass, and then turned their tails to the Jap fighters to out climb the enemy pursuit and then line up to dive again.
+They dove and fired, enemy bombers falling right and left with each pass, and then turned their tails to the Jap fighters to outclimb the enemy pursuit and then line up to dive again.

 At Mingaladon the R.A.F. paid dearly to protect the airfield; nine Brewster-Buffalos were destroyed and six pilots killed.
-Their effort had however, kept the enemy from dropping a single bomb on the aerodrome and claimed eight of the thirty bombers that had split from the main formation to try and wipe out the only remaining threat to Japan's supremacy in the air over Asia.
+Their effort had, however, kept the enemy from dropping a single bomb on the aerodrome and claimed eight of the thirty bombers that had split from the main formation to try and wipe out the only remaining threat to Japan's supremacy in the air over Asia.
 One Jap bomber made a suicidal attempt to crash into the Mingaladon headquarters but missed his target, while the remaining twenty-one bombers jettisoned their loads over the jungle and turned for home.

 In the streets of Rangoon, the terrified citizens witnessed an incredible turn of events as Arvid Olson's pilots turned the Emperor's anticipated Christmas Day destruction of the city into a rout.
 Olson later telegraphed Chennault that it had been "Like shooting ducks!"
 Nippon bombers and fighters fell all across the jungle beyond the city as two Flying Tigers each racked up an amazing four kills within minutes of each other.
 Quickly the demolished enemy formation was scattered and fleeing for home with shark-nosed P-40s in hot pursuit.

-The enemy's planned Christmas surprise for the day was a second wave of twenty bombers and eight fighters, arriving late to perform what they anticipated would be a simple mop-up after a glorious victory by the first wave.
-Olson's Tigers abandoned their pursuit of those already vanquished, and turned to meet this new threat.
+The enemy's planned Christmas surprise for the day was the second wave of twenty bombers and eight fighters, arriving late to perform what they anticipated would be a simple mop-up after a glorious victory by the first wave.
+Olson's Tigers abandoned their pursuit of those already vanquished and turned to meet this new threat.
 Now too low to dive, the shark-nosed P-40s resorted to an unorthodox upper-cut, flashing in low and beneath the enemy with guns blazing to rip them apart.
-Robert Smith destroyed one enemy at so close a range that disintegrating metal from the Nakajima's motor were embedded in his Tomahawk.
+Robert Smith destroyed one enemy at so close a range that disintegrating metal from the Nakajima's motor was embedded in his Tomahawk.
 Ed Overend, after claiming two victories, was forced to break off with more than 100 bullet holes in his own airplane.
 Parker Dupouy found himself under attack by two enemy planes and flamed one before his guns jammed.
 Diving towards the remaining fighter he determinedly and intentionally passed close enough for the dueling wings to impact.
-The fragile Japanese airplane broke apart, while the sturdier P-40 turned for home with four feet of the right wing missing.
+The fragile Japanese airplane broke apart, while the sturdier P-40 turned for home with four feet of the right-wing missing.

 Eleven of the thirteen Tomahawks that had risen to engage more than seventy-five enemy returned to Mingaladon when the thrashing was over.
 Ed Overend and George McMillan returned to Mingaladon the following day after making emergency landings in the jungles.